Verifying with Face ID…

 If you're reporting copyright in photographs, please attach or link to a dated copy of the original photograph (with EXIF if possible).
 For trademarks, include the registration number or a link to the IPO / EUIPO record.

-Misuse of this process — sending notices without a good-faith basis, or targeting legitimate resale of genuine goods — may give rise to liability under Section 253 of the Copyright, Designs and Patents Act 1988 (groundless threats) or the equivalent under the Trade Marks Act 1994.
-We reserve the right to stop accepting notices from senders who misuse the process and to share notices with the users who posted the content.
+Misuse of this process — sending notices without a good-faith basis, or targeting legitimate resale of genuine goods — may give rise to liability under Section 253 of the Copyright, Designs and Patents Act 1988 (remedy for groundless threats) or Section 21 of the Trade Marks Act 1994 (action for groundless threats).
+We reserve the right to stop accepting notices from senders who misuse the process and to share the notice with the user whose content was targeted.

 If we removed your content because of a notice and you believe the notice was wrong — for example, the photograph really is yours, or the item is genuine and your use of the brand name is lawful resale — you can file a counter-notice.